Potato-js/weeb-bot/README.md

 ## Roadmap

 More features will be added into the roadmap once the ideas start flowing in.
+(Yes I know very ambitious)

 - [ ] Leveling System
   - [ ] Basic XP system